How to Build a Sales Enablement Plan

 You want to make it as easy as possible for stakeholders to get on board with your plans.
 Successful enablement depends on reinforcement, and you'll need it from your entire org.
 Approach this accordingly.
 The feedback you receive here won't always change your current roadmap, but it will shape the next one.

-Phase 5: IterateΒ
+Step 5: IterateΒ

 Throughout the year, something will shift.
 Maybe managers are inconsistently reviewing call transcripts, so only some team members are getting feedback.
 In that case, you'll need to figure out: